 If you have some space, put a nice rug at the entrance of your bathroom.
 It'll set the tone for the rest of the room, and you won't have to replace or repaint the entire floor.
 Or buy a few complementary rugs and throw them around the room—at the entrance, in front of the sink, at the foot of the bath.
 Hide the less nice parts of your bathroom floor with a rug—it'll save you money and add plenty of style to your space.

 However, do make sure you put anti-slip padding under the rug so water and humidity don't make it dangerous to stand and walk on it.

 04 of 04

-With many different textures and colors, you can make the floor of your dreams, without spending for the materials of your dreams.
-(That's marble, right?)
-Join black and white, or brown and tan.
-Vinyl is super easy to install and even easier to maintain.
+With many different textures and colors available, you can make the floor of your dreams without spending outlandishly for dream materials.
+And vinyl is super easy to install and even easier to maintain.

 The beautiful vinyl pattern featured in this photo is from Esty shop QuadroStyle.
-There are plenty of independent designers to choose from if you don't like what big stores have on hand.
+There are plenty of specialty vinyls available at independent flooring outlets that will give you unique choices if you don't like what big-box stores have on hand.

 While the flooring is not the biggest decision you'll make when remodeling a bathroom, it does make a big difference in your bathroom's look and a surprisingly big difference in your remodeling budget.
 If you want to refresh your style without spending a fortune, think about using one of these techniques for a totally new feel to your bathroom.